 The dialetheias that have got most airplay I guess over the last 40 years have been, unsurprisingly, paradoxes such as the liar paradox, the sorties paradox, various paradoxes of motion, some paradoxes of knowledge.
 You know, Western Philosophy and Eastern Philosophy are replete with paradoxes, and we've struggled with these paradoxes.
 Sometimes we’ve come up with good solutions, and sometimes we’ve failed to come up with good solutions.
 The paradoxes of self-reference are of the latter kind.

 Not everybody may know what these paradoxes are, so let me just talk a little bit about the liar paradox, because this is the oldest paradox of self-reference we know.
 It was discovered or invented by Epimenides we think, a rough contemporary of Aristotle.
 It's very simple.
 Suppose I say to you: “what I'm now saying to you, it’s not true”.
 Ask yourself whether it's true or false.
 It says that it's not true.
 So if it's true, it's not true.
-OK?
-But if it's not true, well, hey, that’s it says, so it's true.
+But if it's not true, well, hey, that’s what it says, so it's true.
 So if it's true, it's not true.
 If it’s not true, it's true.
 That's the paradox.
-Logicians in Greece, in mediaeval Europe, in the modern world have been trying to solve this paradox, telling you what's wrong with the aargument.
+Logicians in Greece, in mediaeval Europe, and in the modern world have been trying to solve this paradox, telling you what's wrong with the argument.
 I mean, you've got an argument entailing a contradiction.
 If it ain't right, either a premise is not true, or an inference that's involved is invalid.
 Lots of solutions have been tried and we haven't been very successful—at least if consensus is a mark of success.
 Because after two-and-half thousand years, there's still no consensus on what's wrong with that argument.
-So some people, including myself, think there's nothing wrong with it.
-It's a veridical paradox - it proves that the liar sentence is both true and it isn't.
+So some people (including myself) think there's nothing wrong with it.
+It's a veridical paradox - it proves that the liar’s sentence is both true and it isn't.
 Of course, that can only be a first move in the game, an opening gambit, because you want to know: how does that affect the notion of truth?
 How does that affect the notion of valid inference?
 How does that spill over into epistemology in general?
-What does this tell you about the nature of the world in which we live—using the word ‘world’ in Wittgenstein’s sense, namely, all that is the case?
+What does this tell you about the nature of the world in which we live (using the word ‘world’ in Wittgenstein’s sense, namely, all that is the case)?

 It's the paradoxes of self-reference that have gotten the most airplay in discussions of Dialetheism in the last 40 years.
 But once your eyes are open to the possibility of true contradictions, then at the very least it opens your eyes to a new possibility in various philosophical debates.
 Philosophical questions are hard, and they are often hard because there are considerations pushing you both ways, and they both seem plausible.
 Could they both be right?